Sonam Wangchuk (soldier): Military career

 Wangchuk attended the Officers Training Academy in Chennai and was commissioned into the 4th battalion of the Assam Regiment as a Second Lieutenant.
 He was posted to Ukrul in northeast India as a company commander.
 He then served in Sri Lanka as a part of the Indian Peace Keeping Force.
 He was later posted to the Indus Wing of the Ladakh Scouts.
 In 1999, at the outbreak of the Kargil War, then Major Wangchuk led an operation against Pakistani troops in the Chorbat La pass, on 31 May which was the first successful operation of the war, for which he was awarded the Maha Vir Chakra.
 On 21 August 2017, President Ram Nath Kovind released a documentary named "Lion of Ladakh" about the troops under Wangchuk who repelled enemy forces from Chorbat La.

+Death

+Wangchuk died from a heart attack on 10 April 2026, at the age of 61.

-Maha Vir Chakra Citation
+Maha Vir Chakra citation

 Sonam Wangchuk's Maha Vir Chakra citation reads: